wsustcid/Behavioral-Cloning/carnd_behavioral_cloning.md

 **Data collection was done using the simulator in 'Training Mode.'**

 1. At first, I gathered 1438 images from a full lap around track.
+   - However, the newtork can not converge
+2. Then I collected another 1500 images by driving the car around a full track.
+   - The total numbers of images are about 7000 by counting two side images
+   - Those images can not make PilotNet converge, but the performance of the modified nvidia network  not bad.

 I gathered 23607 images for the first track.
 More images were gatered in the turning of the track than in the usual driving.